MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Besides, the `GraphicsContext.readPixel()`_
-and the `GraphicsContext.readPixels()`_ APIs can not be used on the graphics context of the display in partial buffer mode.
+and the `GraphicsContext.readPixels()`_ APIs can not be used on the graphics context of the display in partial buffer policy.
 Indeed, we cannot rely on the current content of the back buffer as it doesn't contain what is seen on the screen.

-Likewise, the `Painter.drawDisplayRegion()`_ API can not be used in partial buffer mode.
+Likewise, the `Painter.drawDisplayRegion()`_ API can not be used in partial buffer policy.
 Indeed, this API reads the content of the back buffer in order to draw a region of the display.
 Instead of relying on the drawings which were performed previously, this API should be avoided and the drawings should be performed again.